Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in aerospace, mechanics, and product development.
+Aspiring engineering student with a strong foundation in project management and aerospace.
 Excited to explore real-world applications of my experience in the engoineering industry.

 ---